New City School: 1990's

 In 1992, New City School launched a $1,200,000 capital campaign.
 The school acquired land to create a new playground, soccer field, parking lot and playing field.
 In 1993, the school created the Financial Aid Endowment Fund ($3,422,000 as of July 2013).

 In 1998, New City School renovated the theater and renamed it Founders Hall.
-In 1999, $351,597 in need-based scholarships was distributed to 26.7% of the students.

 2000's

 In 2001, News City School opened its Centennial Garden on the playground.
 In 2005, Howard Gardner, creator of multiple intelligences theory, visited the school to open the first Multiple Intelligences Library.
-In 2009, $749,873 in need-based scholarships was distributed to 34.9% of the students.

 In 2009, the school installed a green roof over the dining hall.
 In 2010, Jossey-Bass publishes the faculty's book, Celebrating Every Learner.
 In 2015, Tom Hoerr retired.
 He was replaced in 2016 by Alexis Wright.

+2020's

+In the 2024-2025 school year, an EF3 tornado hit the school, causing significant damage that can still be seen today.
+One of the windows by the science room was broken, and most trees were knocked over.
+The damage caused resulted in students having 4 days off of school while repairs were made, and a temporary air conditioning unit.

 Faculty and staff

 New City School has 40 full-time and five part-time faculty members, including classroom teachers and specialists in science, library, Spanish, art, movement and music, performing arts, physical education and technology, in addition to a learning specialist and school counselor.

-New City School teachers have an average of 13 years teaching experience with an average of 11 years spent teaching at New City School.
-50% of teachers have advanced teaching degrees.
-New City maintains a 9:1 student teacher ratio in its classrooms.

-Performance Based Pay Plan

-New City School uses a performance-based pay plan for teachers.
-Teachers are evaluated in five key areas: